altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 *Martha strolled in*
 ~She noticed the wet floor first, then everyone's demeanor~ ~It didn't take long to spot the burn marks~
-~They covered a small door down the hallway to the left~ *Walking up to the front desk she asked*
+~They covered a small door down the hallway to the right~ *Walking up to the front desk she asked*
 "M::What happened here?"
 "PO::Fire"